Vishnuteja-Surla/Operating-Systems-Lab/Lab-10/README.md

 ## Implement the producer – consumer problem’s solution using semaphore.

 Use one producer thread and one consumer thread.
 Also, clearly define the produce_item() function and consume_item() function.

+# Question-3

+## Implement the reader – writer problem’s solution using semaphore.

+Use one writer thread and five reader threads.
+Also, clearly define the reader() function and writer() function that reader and writer thread execute separately.